TED API

 Transitioning from TED API v2

-TED API v2 will remain supported for at least six months, until 30 September 2025, ensuring a smooth transition to the latest version.
+TED API v2 will remain supported until version 4 becomes available.
+Any plans for v4 will be communicated well in advance to ensure a smooth transition to the latest version.

 Developers are encouraged to migrate to the latest version as soon as possible to benefit from its enhanced features and unified interface.